Writing @ RIC

 While writing instruction and practice happen throughout your academic career, the college has identified specific programs and courses where writing is deliberately embedded.
 In addition, we offer services to help students become more effective writers, and we create opportunities for writing beyond college—in careers, in communities, and in personal lives.
 Come write with us at Rhode Island College!

-The First-Year Writing Program is dedicated to introducing students to the rhetoric, practices, and expectations of writing in the academy.
+The First-Year Writing Program is dedicated to introducing students to the rhetoric, practices, and expectations of writing at the college level.
+Courses provide a starting point for writing at all levels.

 RIC Students Write!
 The Anchor is RIC's independent student newspaper.
 Shoreline is a magazine of literature and the arts that represents the artistic energies unique to the students of RIC.
 Internships are critical opportunities for English majors to gain real-world experience and test the waters of professional work before graduating.